madhavnakar/Custom-C-Library/README.md

 # LibFT

-This is a library of C functions (all original code) that was utilized in creating larger projects.
+This is a library of C functions that I created when I attended a software engineering program (42 Coding School).
+The purpose of this bootcamp was to learn programming, specifically C, at a deeper level.
+This was acheived by writing original code for all projects, which meant I was not allowed to not rely on C's libraries and hence had to create my own library of functions.

-(This was created as progect while attending 42 Coding School).
+This gave me experience in proper code formatting and software development.